CommBank Awards Program

 Most purchase transactions are eligible for points, except BPAY, cash advances, balance transfers and payments made to the Australian Taxation Office (unless made with a CommBank Business Awards card).

-How to maximise CommBank credit card rewards
+3 ways to earn more CommBank credit card rewards

 Here’s a list of ways to boost your points balance with a CommBank Awards credit card.

 - Receiving sign-up bonus points.
-Introductory offers may offer bonus points for new customers that fulfill spending criteria.
+Introductory offers may offer bonus points for new customers that fulfil spending criteria.
 For example, you could earn 20,000 points if you spend $500 in the first month of membership.
 This could translate into valuable rewards when you apply and get approval for a new credit card.
 Note that sign-up bonus points are only available at certain times and may not be offered when you want to apply for a CommBank Awards credit card.

 - Additional cardholders.
 Adding additional cardholders to your account can double or triple your points earning capability as they can also pay for purchases using your account.
 Each additional cardholder incurs an extra $10 fee per annum and you will be responsible for all account payments and management.